How Music, Lifestyle, and Film Shaped My Early Experiences of Sensing Hans

 Psyche’s commitment to the delights of her life in the palace is trapping her in a space that her emotional health demands that she should leave.
 Cupid then makes love to Psyche but they are invisible to each other, and he departs before sunrise (5.5.4).
 She becomes happy with the situation and for the moment finds comfort for her solitude in the sound of the unknown voice (5.4.5).
 But there is surely something profoundly unsatisfactory about a relationship in which a wife who is not blind can only feel her husband’s full presence by her hands and ears, not by her eyes (5.5.1).
 And we should scarcely be surprised that, since he withholds from her the sense of a delineated personality that would enable her to relate to him in human terms, she starts to see the palace as a ‘rich prison’ (beati carceris, 5.5.5).
 The attractions of her gilded cage have worn thin (pp. 108–109).

-Hans may not be here in the flesh, but his presence is undeniable, his love a force that transcends time, space, and even death.
+Hans may not be here in the flesh, but he is ever-present.
+His love a force that transcends time, space, and death.
 Together, we inhabit a world where the boundaries between past and present blur, reminding me that love, no matter how unconventional, is the greatest truth of all.

 References